awnumar/gravity/README.md

 Protect super secret passwords and sketchy snippets - even in the case of your password being leaked.

 Each secret is encrypted with its own individual encryption key, derived from the password supplied and a string that identifies the secret.
-The secret is then stored as a `hashed identifier`: `encrypted secret` pair.
+The secret is then stored as a `hashed identifier`:`encrypted secret` pair.

 This ensures that even in the event of the password being compromised, an adversary would be unable to decrypt the secret, and would instead have to resort to brute-forcing the identifier.

 Another side-effect of this arrangement is that it doesn't disallow you from using multiple passwords.
-So if you felt like it, you could use separate passwords for different secrets, and no one even would know.
+So (if you felt like it) you could use separate passwords for different secrets, and no one would ever know.

 ## Technical Information